Kris Nissen

-Nils-Kristian "Kris" Nissen (born 20 July 1960 in Arnum) is a retired Danish auto racing driver.
-For several years he was Volkswagen's motorsport director.
-Since the summer of 2013 he has had a career change and is currently owner and temporary manager of a Danish campingsite called Enderupskov in Southern Jutland.
+Nils-Kristian "Kris" Nissen (born 20 July 1960 in Arnum) is a Danish retired auto racing driver.
+For several years, he was Volkswagen's motorsport director.
+Since the summer of 2013, he has had a career change and is currently owner and temporary manager of a Danish campingsite called Enderupskov in Southern Jutland.

 Single seater and sports car racing

 Nissen started racing in karting, and was twice Danish Champion in 1976 and 1977.
 He was Danish Formula Ford 2000 Champion in 1982 and German Formula Three Champion in 1986. in 1987 and 1988 he drove in Japan with a Porsche 962 in the All Japan Sports Prototype Championship.
 During his time there he was involved in an accident at Fuji in 1988 in which he suffered serious burns to his body and face.
 He was removed from the wrecked car by fellow driver Paolo Barilla and he spent two weeks in a coma.